arcus/education_modules/how_to_troubleshoot/how_to_troubleshoot.md

 * Whether the problem is made better or worse by weather or driving conditions
 * When the problem started and if anything noteworthy happened at that time (like an oil change or a flooded street)

-If you're a clinician, you probably have guided patients into more detailed descriptions of abdominal pain, asking questions like:
+If you're a clinician, you may have guided patients into more detailed descriptions of abdominal pain, asking questions like:

 * Is it made better, worse, or no change when you eat?
 When you lie down?
 * Is the pain dull, sharp, constant, throbbing, severe, mild?